 Users are assigned to plans in Office 365 Admin Center in connection with the general work to create the Business Central users.
 For more information, see Add Users to Office 365 for business.

-You can then define which specific functions and windows within the experience those users are allowed to access by assigning permission sets.
+You can then define which specific functions and pages within the experience those users are allowed to access by assigning permission sets.
 For more information, see Managing Users and Permissions.

 To update plan changes in users groups

 When you have made a change to users plans in Office 365 Admin Center, such as assigned more users to the Premium plan, you must reflect the change in Business Central.

 - Choose the icon, enter Users, and then choose the related link.

 - On the Users page, choose the Refresh all User Groups action.

 All new information about the users’ plans and their assigned user groups are now updated according to the plan changes.

 To select the Premium experience